-Whether you’re just adding an online offering to your existing health service business or moving completely online, you should really think about what you need to do legally.
+Whether you’re just adding an online offering to your existing health service business or transitioning completely online, it’s essential to ensure you’re meeting the latest legal requirements and industry standards.

-Often, this starts with having a clear contact with your clients so they’re on the same page about what your telehealth services include.
+Often, this starts with having a clear contract with your clients so that everyone is on the same page about what your telehealth services include.

 This is where a Telehealth Service Agreement comes in.